Growing Great Garlic

 Posted October 08, 2012

 October....My favorite month!
 Why?
 Because this is the month I wait for all year.
 This is the month of GARLIC!
 Who can live without garlic.
 Not just to eat it, but to plant it, grow it, nurture it, watch it, harvest it and braid it!
-With out a doubt Garlic IS my most loved crop.
-When I first started growing garlic about 18 years ago, I planted just 3 or 4 varieties to start with, but since learning about garlic and the hundreds of varieties, I have grown as many as 41 varieties at one time.
+Without a doubt Garlic IS my most loved crop.
+When I first started growing garlic about 27 years ago, I planted just 3 or 4 varieties to start with, but since learning about garlic and the hundreds of varieties, I have grown as many as 41 varieties at one time.
 I have kept careful garlic "logs" of which does the best in my area, which does not and I am always looking for new and unusual types to grow every year.
-The magical date this year for planting my garlic will be on October 12th.
-Why then?
-Because it's a full moon.
 I like to plant by the constellations when it comes to root crops and garlic especially.
-This year I will be planting 31 varieties.
-Now of course, planting about 150-250 cloves of each variety, around 6,00 cloves total, will take some time and not all will be able to be planted on this date, but I really try to get them all in within a few days of the full moon.
-I would love to plant acres if only I have the space!
+I really try to get them all in within a few days of the full moon.
+I would love to plant acres if only I had the space!

 Some of my favorite garlic varieties that I will always grow in my garden are Applegate, Kettle River Giant, Inchelium Red, Siberian, Russian Red Toch, Duganskij, Music, Yugoslavian Red, Metechi, Kazakhstan, Burgundy and not to mention so many others.
 5 new varieties this year that I am eagerly awaiting their arrival.
 Elephant Garlic is another variety that I grow because it's so huge and such a delight to lift up in the summer from the ground.
 Technically Elephant Garlic is not a true garlic.
 It is in the leek family, but I treat it the same anyway.
 Don't limit yourself with just one variety.
 Buy from reputable companies and buy early, because garlic goes fast!